Lou Costello

 Louis Francis Cristillo (March 6, 1906 – March 3, 1959), better known as Lou Costello, was an American comedian, actor and producer.
-He was best known for his double act with straight man Bud Abbott and their routine "Who's on First?".
+He was best known for his double act with Bud Abbott and their routine "Who's on First?".

 Abbott and Costello, who teamed in burlesque in 1936, were among the most popular and highest-paid entertainers in the world during World War II.
 During a national tour in 1942, they sold $85 million in war bonds in 35 days.
 By 1955, their popularity waned from overexposure, and their film and television contracts lapsed.
-Their partnership ended in 1957.
+Their partnership ended in 1957, after which Costello made numerous solo appearances on TV and starred in one film.

 Early life

-Louis Francis Cristillo was born on March 6, 1906, in Paterson, New Jersey, the son of Helen Rege and Sebastiano Cristillo, a silk weaver and insurance sales agent.
-His father was Italian, from Caserta in Campania, Italy, and his mother was an American of Italian, French and Irish ancestry (her grandfather was Francesco Rege from Piedmont, Italy).
+Louis Francis Cristillo was born on March 6, 1906, in Paterson, New Jersey, the son of Sebastiano Cristillo, an insurance sales agent, and Helen Rege, a silk weaver.
+His father was Italian, from Caserta, Campania, while his mother was an American of Italian, French and Irish ancestry, with her grandfather Francesco Rege being a native of Piedmont, Italy.

 Costello attended Public School 15 in Paterson and was considered a gifted athlete.
 He excelled in basketball and reportedly was twice Paterson's free-throw champion.
 His basketball prowess can be seen in Here Come the Co-Eds (1945), in which he performs his own trick basketball shots.
-He also fought as a boxer under the name of Lou King.
+In his teens he fought as a boxer under the name of Lou King.